TheMartianLife/BigDayIn2019/tech.md

 But what would you be in ICT for if not to broaden your horizons _with_ technology?
 All the opportunities that exist here can be found elsewhere on the internet.
 But since you can't go to events and shake hands to become known within an online community, being known online becomes about creating an online presence.
 Every time you get excited by what you learned in programming class and make something silly in your own time, put it up on the internet and show people.

 ^
-Go to places like GitHub where other people post things they're working on and bits they're like help with, and just have a go at helping.
+Go to places like GitHub where other people post things they're working on and bits they'd like help with, and just have a go at helping.

 ^
 Or go on Stack Overflow, a website where people post questions about programming problems they're struggling with, and respond to ones you know the answer to.